 Knowing how to ask those tough questions is not always easy.
 Sometimes I get myself in trouble for asking too many questions.
 But some questions need to be asked, and we need to be able to appreciate a range of viewpoints.

-Karine Dubé, DrPH, is a WRI member and past presenter.
+Karine Dubé, DrPH, is a Women's Research Initiative on HIV/AIDS member and past presenter, and a frequent collaborator with The Well Project.

 Read all the stories in the Hearts and Minds of The Well Project series